This topic outlines how you can set the default mode of operation when a user performs a search, including search string modification.

 |apples and bananas||No, because an operator is used|

 |apples "bananas" pears||No, because a quoted string is used|

 |apples 2014-01-01 ~~ 2015-01-01||No, because a range is used|

 |(apples bananas) pears||No, and the expression in parentheses is not treated as "simple", either|

 |(apples bananas pears) OR cars||No, and the expression in parentheses is not treated as "simple", either|

 |25:apples 25:pears||No, because field predicates are used|

-In all of the above examples that are not simple, AND is inserted where ever a logical operator was omitted, regardless of the search string modification setting.
-Only in the examples that are simple is the search string modification setting used.
+In the above examples that are not simple, AND is inserted wherever a logical operator was omitted, regardless of the search string modification setting.
+The search string modification setting is used only in the examples that are simple.

-Synonym lists, stemming and phonetic search are features used by Index Manager directly and allow Index Manager to use its built in features to retrieve better and more precise search results.
-Please consult the Index Manager documentation for an explanation of how to use them.
+Synonym lists, stemming, and phonetic search are features used by Index Manager directly and allow Index Manager to use its built-in features to retrieve better and more precise search results.
+For more information, see Index Manager documentation.